9 ways to get rid of nerves at your new job

 Remember that making mistakes doesn’t mean you’re a bad hire

 If you make a small mistake or two, this doesn’t mean the employer will regret hiring you.
 Be aware that people make mistakes.
 Be sure to take responsibility and to help fix your errors if you can.
-If there is something you feel you are consistently getting wrong, chat to your manager and discuss some training or mentoring for that task.
+If there is something you feel you are consistently getting wrong, chat to your

 Work hard, listen and act professionally